 The teams compete at three District events from December-February with the hopes of qualifying for the State Championships in March.

-The 2019-20 team is composed of an A and C-Team and featured skaters from Mt.
+The 2019-20 team was composed of an A and C-Team and featured skaters from Mt.
 Pleasant High School, Sacred Heart Academy, Shepherd High School and Mason County Central High School.

 2019-20 District Competitions: